mdasifahamed/Decentralized-Certification/README.md

-        Tracking_Id           string  `json:tracking_id` // it will be dynamically created and will be unique Student_Name         string  `json:student_name` // it will come from the child institutation Student_Id           int     `json:student_id` // it will come from the child institutation Degree               string  `json:degree` // it will come from the child institutation Major                string  `json:major` // it will come from the child institutation Result               float32 `json:result` // it will come from the child institutation
+        Tracking_Id           string  `json:tracking_id` // it will be dynamically created and will be unique Student_Name         string  `json:student_name` // it will come from the child institutation Student_Id           int     `json:student_id` // it will come from the child institutation Student_Email        string  `json:student_email` // it will come from the child institutation Degree               string  `json:degree` // it will come from the child institutation Major                string  `json:major` // it will come from the child institutation Result               float32 `json:result` // it will come from the child institutation